jitendrakyadav/pgmsolutions/readme.txt

 		KiB Mem :  8041232 total,  1612456 free,  3038196 used,  3390580 buff/cache
 		KiB Swap: 16507900 total, 16507900 free,        0 used.
 4184248 avail Mem
 	The lines marked "Mem" and "Swap" show information about RAM and swap space respectively.
 Here Swap is actually virtual memory, well described in 4th point of below section named "Important points".
 	As we naturally expect, the "total", "free" and "used" values have their usual meanings.
 The "avail mem" value is the amount of memory that can be allocated to processes without causing more swapping.
-Like here, suppose to execute a program processor needed 5 GB > 4.184248 GB swap memory then might be this row could update itself to increase their total Swap memory which is currently 16.507900 GB. "buff/cache" are same as well described in 3rd & 5th points of below section named "Important points".
+Like here, suppose to execute a program, processor needed 5 GB > 4.184248 GB swap memory then might be possible this row could update itself to increase their total Swap memory which is currently 16.507900 GB.
+	"buff/cache" are same as well described in 3rd & 5th points of below section named "Important points".
 	References:
 		1. https://youtu.be/Rman7ORGbrg => What is RAM(Random Access Memory), DRAM(Dynamic RAM), SD RAM(Synchronous DRAM), SDR SD RAM(Single Data Rate SD RAM), DDR SD RAM(Double Data Rate SD RAM), SRAM(Static RAM)
 		2. https://youtu.be/KzCS_revsPQ and https://youtu.be/5IjcTUgpHX4 => Cache Memory
 		3. https://youtu.be/T2tsPO4b3E0 => Cache Mapping
 		4. https://youtu.be/PB7vcUfmyCg => Various memories including Cache, Flash, Virtual, Buffer
 		5. Memory hierarchy => memories_in_a_computer.jpg
-	Important points:
+	Important points about memories: Memories are of two types.
+First are those, used for processing like RAM, Buffer, Cache, Registers (Example: Suppose you starts your computer after some time and open notepad but actually what happens - notepad software is stored in hard-disk so processor/CPU brings notepad from hard-disk to RAM so that it can process further instructions, means like suppose now you type "M" on notepad then what happens - kernel receive instruction from keyboard and instruct processor to write the same on notepad, now processor search the notepad file which it finds in RAM and execute/process their instruction i.e. write the character "M" in notepad file); and second which are used for data(like we might say softwares, applications, many type of files, etc.) storage like hard-disk.
 		1. Secondary memory or ROM i.e. read-only memory is slowest memory having most space.
 Unlike main memory (RAM), ROM retains its contents even when the computer is turned off.
 ROM is referred to as being non-volatile(volatile => tending to vary/change often).
 Processor uses this to store their data.
 		2. RAM i.e. random-access memory is called primary memory or main memory.
 It is faster and having fewer space as compared to sceondary memory.
 It is refered as read-write memory.
 It is volatile(volatile => tending to vary/change often).
-Processor/CPU uses this to store their instructions and execute the same.
+Processor/CPU uses this to store their instructions and execute/process the same.
 It is of 2 types:
 			a.
 Dynamic RAM:
 				i.
-It uses 1 capacitor & 1 transistor to store singlr bit of data. ii.
+It uses 1 capacitor & 1 transistor to store singlr bit of memory/data. ii.
 It needs frequent recharge to store data as it is. iii.
 So it consumes more power as compared with "Static RAM". iv.
 It's slower than "Static RAM".